Volunteer Duty Requirements and Job Descriptions

 It takes over 200 volunteer hours to conduct a swim meet!
 The Piranhas Swim Team is successful because of volunteers like you.

-For each Piranha swimmer, an adult must volunteer and fulfill ONE volunteer job during the course of the season.
+For each Piranha swimmer, an adult must earn ONE volunteer point during the course of the season.
 To earn volunteer points, the adult must fulfill the job for which he/she volunteered.

 Refusal to fulfill the volunteer jobs will result in the swimmer being scratched/removed from the meet.

 - If you are unable to fulfill the job you have volunteered for, you must make arrangements with the team's volunteer coordinator, Carolyn Betti (firstname.lastname@example.org).

 - The Board reserves the right to change your volunteer responsibility at the time of the meet based on the need to fill all positions.

 The Event Flipper sits by the event numbers and changes them as each event occurs so that the event showing is current.
 The flipper also Tweets out event numbers during the meet.
 PLEASE INSTALL TWITTER APP ON YOUR SMARTPHONE PRIOR TO ARRIVING TO YOUR SHIFT.